As he feeds the pigs desiring to eat the food of what the Jewish people see as an unclear animal. Realization hits him.

 Luke 15:17 – And when he came to himself, he said, How many hired servants of my father’s have bread enough and to spare, and I perish with hunger!

 Now we have to note how things are different between his life now and those that are servants to his father.
 As was pointed out in the previous part of this series he had made himself a bondservant.
 In essence a slave for six years.
-He master was not feeding him.
+His master was not feeding him.
 His father on the other hand had free people working for him.
 In fact his father paid them.
 This is shown in the word “hired” and by the fact that they have enough money to be able to give bread to those in need.
 As shown by the wording: “have bread enough and to spare.”

 Hired servant – misthios – a paid worker, hired servant, hireling (contrasted with a slave).